tootal/blog/source/en/clique-counting/index.md

 Despite much effort on this problem, it has been challenging to get scalable algorithms for clique counting.
-There is a large literature for counting $3$-cliques (triangles) and some of these methods have been extended to counting cliques upto size $5$~\cite{JhSePi15, MarcusS10,AhNe+15,Escape}.
+There is a large literature for counting $3$-cliques (triangles) and some of these methods have been extended to counting cliques upto size $5${% cite JhSePi15, MarcusS10,AhNe+15,Escape %}.
 However, practical algorithms for counting cliques beyond size $5$ have proven to be much harder, and the reason for this is combinatorial explosion.
 Essentially, as $k$ increases, the number of $k$-cliques blows up.
-For large graphs, some recent practical algorithms have succeeded in counting up to (around) 10-cliques~\cite{FFF15,JS17,DBS18}.
+For large graphs, some recent practical algorithms have succeeded in counting up to (around) 10-cliques{% cite FFF15,JS17,DBS18 %}.
 They either use randomized approximation or parallelism to speed up their counting.
 Besides the obvious problem that they do not scale for larger $k$, it is difficult to obtain more refined clique counts (such as counts for every vertex or every edge).